Best mobile phones for seniors in Australia

 Price is accurate as of post date.
 Read full disclaimer.

-There are plenty of compromises with the Nokia 8210, most notably a forget-about-it 0.3-megapixel rear camera.
+There are plenty of compromises with the Nokia 215, most notably the lack of a camera.
 Still, it’s tough to go past what you do get for a bargain price.

-As a proper feature phone—in fact, so ‘dumb’ in features that it doesn’t have WiFi support—you can take advantage of standby time beyond a week.
-There’s Bluetooth and 3.5mm headphone connectivity for audio outside of the Nokia 2810’s speaker, plus the minimal 128MB internal storage can be boosted up to 32GB with a MicroSD card.
+As a proper feature phone—in fact, so ‘dumb’ in features that it doesn’t have WiFi support—you can take advantage of standby time beyond a couple of weeks.
+There’s Bluetooth and 3.5mm headphone connectivity for audio outside of the Nokia 215’s speaker, plus the minimal 128MB internal storage can be boosted up to 32GB with a MicroSD card.

 pro